"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Jimmy Norman - "On You Girlie, That Looks Good", "Family Tree" (1966)

-BEWARE - FAKE HENDRIX TRACKS !!!
+BEWARE - FAKE HENDRIX ALBUMS & TRACKS !!!

-Over the years, a number of so-called "Hendrix" albums contained recordings which didn't even feature Jimi at all !
+Over the years, a number of so-called "Hendrix" albums contained recordings which didn't even feature Jimi at all!
 The albums mostly pictured/picture Jimi at the height of his fame and usually attributing the recordings to his pre-Experience period.

 Albums such as "Free Spirit", "Moods", "Rare Hendrix", "Roots Of Hendrix", "In The Beginning" and also the so-called Little Richard/Hendrix albums.
 Many albums released featured some of these ridiculous tracks mixed up with the 1968 Scene Club, 1969 Royal Albert Hall and PPX recordings.
+An utter mess.

 Here is a list of some the fake Hendrix tracks involved:

-A mumblin' wind
+A mumblin' word

-Bring back my baby
+Bring my baby back

 Going home tomorrow